bbc/tams/docs/adr/xxxx-source-collected_by-query-parameter.md

 This ADR is to look at moving this behaviour from the client side into the API.
 This has the benefit of not only making it simpler for any system looking for top level content in the system, but also makes the result more predicable as the number of rows requested from the API will result in the available rows up to that limit.

-While the focus of this ADR is on the Source level of the TAMS API, there are sufficient similarities between the data structures of sources and flows that it is worth considering whether this should be applied to both levels.
+While the focus of this ADR is on the Source level of the TAMS API, there are sufficient similarities between the data structures of Sources and Flows that it is worth considering whether this should be applied to both levels.

 ## Considered Options